pingcap/docs/tidb-lightning/tidb-lightning-backends.md

 # log level
 level = "info"

 # log output directory.
-If this location directory is not specified, the default is the directory where the command is executed.
+If this location directory is not specified, the file path where the command is executed is the default directory.
 file = "tidb-lightning.log"

 # Prometheus